 Dad leapt tall buildings in a single bound, and you spent a lifetime measuring yourself against him.

-But suddenly, he seems to be slowing down.
+But suddenly, as he’s aging, he seems to be slowing down.

 How can you know if it’s time to call in reinforcements?